aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

 Compiling the RPN
 ~~~~~~~~~~~~~~~~~

-Looking at the profiling, we see that there are still several
+Examine the profiling and note that there are still several
 ``aten::convolution``, ``aten::linear``, and ``aten::addmm`` operators
 that significantly contribute to the model’s overall latency.
 By
-inspecting the model architecture and code, we can determine that the
+inspecting the model's architecture and code, we can determine that the
 majority of these operators are contained in the RPN module
 (`predictor.model.proposal_generator <https://github.com/facebookresearch/detectron2/blob/v0.6/detectron2/modeling/proposal_generator/rpn.py>`__ L181-L533).

-To improve the model performance, we will extract the RPN Head and
+To improve the model's performance, extract the RPN Head and
-compile it on Inf1 to increase the number of operators that are running
+compile it on Inf1 to increase the number of operators running
 on Inf1.
-We only compile the RPN Head because the RPN Anchor Generator
+You need to compile the RPN Head, because the RPN Anchor Generator
 contains objects that are not traceable with ``torch.jit.trace``.

 The RPN Head contains five layers that run inference on multiple resized
 inputs.
-In order to compile the RPN Head, we create a list of tensors
+To compile the RPN Head, create a list of tensors
-that contain the input (“``features``”) shapes that the RPN Head uses at
+that contain the input (“``features``”) shapes used by RPN Head on
 each layer.
 These tensor shapes can be determined by printing the input
 shapes in the RPN Head ``forward`` function
 (``predictor.model.proposal_generator.rpn_head.forward``).

-We also create a new ``NeuronRCNN`` wrapper that injects both the
+Create a new ``NeuronRCNN`` wrapper that injects both the
 compiled backbone and RPN Head into the R-CNN model.

 .. code:: ipython3